praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ## Adobe Audience Manager

-Use this section of the extension configuration to specify how Audience Manager works with Analytics.
+Use this section of the extension configuration to specify how [!DNL Audience Manager] works with [!DNL Analytics].

 Enable **Automatically share Analytics data with Audience Manager**.